ICGC-TCGA-PanCancer/pancancer-documentation/docs/dev_node_ova_shared.md

     $ tail -f target-vb-1/master.log

-Once this process complete you should see no error messages from "vagrant_cluster_launch.pl".
+Once this process complete you should see no error messages from cluster\_launch.pl.
 If so, you are ready to use your workflow development node.

 ### Step - Log In To Node/Cluster